Changsung/RealmSwift-JSON/README.md

 # RealmSwift-JSON
-Easy way to transform library between RealmSwift Object and JSON like [Mantle](https://github.com/Mantle/Mantle)
+A transform library between RealmSwift Object and JSON like [Mantle](https://github.com/Mantle/Mantle)
 ## Installation
-just copy files in the ```RealmSwift-JSON``` folder into your project and add the under code into objective-c bridging-header
+Copy files in the ```RealmSwift-JSON``` folder into your project and add the under code into objective-c bridging-header

     #import <Realm/RLMProperty.h>
     #import <Realm/RLMObjectSchema.h>